 A core element of the CASBBI NRT experience is participation in a year-long community-engaged design project.
-Teams of NRT trainees are immersed in community settings, challenging the traditional hierarchies between researchers and participants by engaging community stakeholders as full participants in the research process.
-The NRT trainees work with community stakeholders to identify challenges and needs within a community, formulate a research question, and engage in participatory design to develop and test ecologically valid solutions.
+Interdisciplinary teams of NRT graduate students are immersed in community settings, challenging the traditional hierarchies between researchers and participants by engaging community stakeholders as full participants in the research process.
+Teams work with community partners and stakeholders to:

-Are you or an organization that you work with interested in partnering with the training program to solve problems that are important to the communities that you serve?
+Are you or an organization that you work with interested in partnering with the training program?
 Click here to learn more.

 Our network of partners is essential to the success of our NRT program.
 If you are interested in working with the NRT program, please contact Siddhartha Sikdar, Director of the NRT Program, at email@example.com.

 Benefits to partnering with the CASBBI NRT program